CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/identity_management.rst

 ALCF
 ~~~~

-Coming soon
+The process for obtaining an account at ALCF begins with an allocation request.
+Users new to ALCF systems will often request a `discretionary allocation <https://www.alcf.anl.gov/science/directors-discretionary-allocation-program>`_, which grants a user account and a small number of compute hours with which to compile code, make initial runs, and collect performance data with the goal of applying for a larger allocation.
+User accounts can be managed through the `user accounts site <https://accounts.alcf.anl.gov/>`_.

+Larger allocations are awarded through competitive application processes, including `INCITE <http://www.doeleadershipcomputing.org/>`_ and `ALCC <https://science.osti.gov/ascr/Facilities/Accessing-ASCR-Facilities/ALCC>`_.

 NERSC
 ~~~~~
-In order to get an account at NERSC, you will need an allocation to assoicate with your account.
+In order to get an account at NERSC, you will need an allocation to associate with your account.
 If you are part of an existing project, you can specify that project when you request your account.
 Otherwise, you will need to request an allocation via ERCAP.
 Accounts and allocations are managed via IRIS (https://iris.nersc.gov).